giuthas/satkit/README.md

 In addition to use the tools you will need the following packages (or newer versions of them):

-MatPlotLib 3.1.1
+* MatPlotLib 3.1.1
-NumPy 1.17.2
+* NumPy 1.17.2
-SciPy 1.3.1
+* SciPy 1.3.1

-Handy way of getting MatPlotLib, NumPy, and SciPy is to get them as part of the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).
+A handy way of getting MatPlotLib, NumPy, and SciPy is to get them as part of the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).